PPRCLT

 • Must be able to pass a mandatory criminal background check (at no charge to the trainee).
 The background check will be sent to applicants prior to their acceptance in the training.

-If you have questions regarding your eligibility please contact Calla Balliett the Volunteer and Partnership Coordinator, at [email protected] or 719-471-7736 ext.
-4#
+If you have questions, please contact Calla Balliett, at calla@rmfi.org

-• Complete 2 additional certification workdays as an assistant Crew Leader under the guidance and supervision of either Rocky Mountain Field Institute or City of Colorado Springs Park Ranger.
-These certification days must take place within the same calendar year as the training.
+• Crew Leaders who have completed PPRCLT must complete 2 additional certification workdays as an assistant Crew Leader under the guidance and supervision of either Rocky Mountain Field Institute or a City of Colorado Springs Park Ranger.
+These certification days must take place within the same calendar year as training, most opportunities will occur prior to October 1st.
+Those who fail to complete these days will not be certified to lead volunteers for the City of Colorado Springs.

-• Crew Leader's code of conduct must be upheld or certification status will not be granted/renewed at the discretion of the applicable Pikes Peak Region Land Management Agency.
+• Once certified, Crew Leaders will maintain their certification by completing at minimum ONE workday with any organization of their choosing as a Crew Leader each field season.
+If you fail to renew your certification you will not be able to lead volunteer days on City of Colorado Springs properties.
+The Crew Leader's code of conduct must be upheld or certification status will not be granted/renewed at the discretion of the applicable Pikes Peak Region Land Management Agency.

 Training Videos